Khin-96/PL_project/readme.md

 - Physically plausible trajectories (no sharp corners)
 - Temporal consistency (player at t=0.5s is halfway between t=0s and t=1s positions)

-The interpolation respects the Nyquist criterion:  we never generate motion artifacts that weren't present in the source data.
+The interpolation respects the Nyquist criterion:  we never generate motion artifacts that were not present in the source data.

 ## Data Sources